sametz/chem-coding/guides/choosing_a_language.md

 {stubs for future content follow; keep in mind why a chemist would want to take a language up}

+{TODO: order list subjectively from most to least interest that most chemists would have in the activity}

 {maybe state somewhere what languages you're including, based on some criterion such as StackOverflow annual surveys.